 Inspiring garden containers

-If plastic pots don’t excite you then here’s some of our favourite DIY containers.
-Our first idea is to use cardboard paper rolls.
+If plastic pots don’t inspire you to start a DIY herb garden, then here’s some of our favourite unique containers.
+Firstly, consider using cardboard paper rolls.
 Not only are these easily available, they are compostable and eco-friendly.

 If you have some old small tea tins, then grab a hammer and a nail and create some drainage holes and you’re off to a good start.
 If you have a few tins lying around, then you could even grow a different herb in each one!